April 7, 2026

 It’s hard to comply with regulations that affect your nonprofit’s donor management operations if you don’t know about or understand their ins and outs.
 Staying abreast of current rules and proposed new regulations is critical, and ensuring your team has a solid understanding of them will help inform any necessary updates to policies and procedures.

-You’re likely already aware of the main data private regulations that are relevant to nonprofits: General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and Payment Card Industry (PCI) Data Security Standards.
+You’re likely already aware of the main data privacy regulations that are relevant to nonprofits: General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and Payment Card Industry (PCI) Data Security Standards.
 These rules have been on the books for a few years, and your nonprofit should have processes in place to ensure compliance.
-That being said, it’s a good idea to review your processes on a regular basis.
-360MatchPro suggests these practices for adhering to data regulations:

 • Collect the minimum amount of data necessary for reporting on impact